BjoernLudwigPTB/lp_nn_robustness_verification/README.md

 ## Roadmap

-- implement first draft of optimization with dummy data to validate results
+- check what improvements are made by switching to optimizable variables for the $r_i$s